Fayetteville, Texas

-Fayetteville is a city in Fayette County, Texas.
+Fayetteville is a city in Fayette County, Texas, United States.
 The population was 246 at the 2020 census.

 History

 The town is located in an area that was originally granted to Alex Thompson and George Cumberland.
 Fayetteville's first immigrant settlers were the families headed by John Crier, James Cummins, and James J. Ross, three of the Old Three Hundred.
 The settlement began at the location of a stagecoach stop on an old road between San Felipe and Bastrop.

-Even though Fayette County was named after General Lafayette, the Revolutionary War hero, the community was named in 1844 after Fayetteville, North Carolina, for a prominent citizen of the time, who had surveyed the community, named its streets, and donated lots for the Fayetteville Academy and the town's multidenominational Union Church.
+Even though Fayette County was named after General Lafayette, the Revolutionary War hero, the community was named in 1844 after Fayetteville, North Carolina, the birthplace of Philip J. Shaver, a prominent citizen who had surveyed the community, named its streets, and donated lots for the Fayetteville Academy and the town's multidenominational Union Church.